 The world of digital commerce allows you to transcend the traditional constraints of retail locations.
 With the right fulfillment and delivery strategy in place, you can reach customers across the country or even the world.

 5. Reduce Costs

-With budgets tightening, businesses need to look at ways to reduce their costs.
+With tight budgets, businesses need to look at ways to reduce costs.
 D2C digital commerce provides the possibility of lowering costs via increased self-service and automation.

 Historically, retail locations relied on in-person interactions for sales.
 This comes with costs, such as rent, wages, and more.
 Successfully executed digital commerce retains the in-person touch with a reduction in cost through self-service and D2C shipping.
 With consumers doing some of the “heavy lifting,” your brand can focus on lowering product costs.

-From the increasing expectations of shoppers to continued supply chain issues, digital vendors face many challenges this year.
-By keeping the latest trends in mind, D2C brands and traditional digital retailers will be well-equipped to take on obstacles and flourish in 2022.
+From the increasing expectations of shoppers to ongoing supply chain issues, digital vendors face many challenges this year.
+By keeping the latest trends in mind, D2C brands and traditional digital retailers will be well-equipped to overcome obstacles and flourish in 2023.

-To contend with digital D2C brands, many larger B2B businesses will carve out their own D2C channel.
-With the pandemic’s lingering effects, such as many employees still working from home and ongoing supply chain issues, less people visit physical stores.
+To contend with top D2C brands, many larger B2B businesses will carve out their own D2C channel.
+With the pandemic’s lingering effects, such as many employees still working from home and ongoing supply chain issues, fewer people visit physical stores.
 Traditional retailers will want to meet their potential shoppers online and drive deeper relationships with their customers.

 2. More D2C Brands Will Integrate a D2C Subscription Model

 Almost 33% of all US consumers pay for at least one retail subscription.
-Within those retail subscribers, more and more consumers favor D2C subscriptions, with about 51 million US shoppers using D2C subscriptions.
+Within those retail subscribers, more and more consumers favor D2C subscriptions, with about 51 million US shoppers using D2C subscriptions.2

 Of course, not every D2C brand can incorporate a D2C subscription strategy.
 Vendors must investigate the market to understand where their business offers value the most.